rekby/lets-proxy/README.md

 English description
 ===================
-Reverse-proxy server to handle https-requests.
-Requires existing http-server at the same server.
+Reverse-proxy server to handle https-requests transparent.
 By default `lets-proxy` handles https requests to port 443 and proxies them as http to port 80 with same IP.
 It adds http header: X-Real-IP with ip address of remote client and X-Forwarded-Proto=https - for https detection.
+It obtain valid certificates from lets encrypt and handle https free, automated and without warning in browsers.

 It has tcp mode, that doesn't parse traffic and proxy it as usual tcp-connection without modify.

+The program created for shared hosting and can handle many thouthands domain per server.
+From other side - it simple and doesn't need settings to start program on personal server/vps.

+Quick start:

     ./lets-proxy or lets-proxy.exe